joahking/rails_ab_test/README.md

 ```

 `render_ab` will infer the template to render from the action name, and prepend it with `@ab_test` to fully
-determine the template name. e.g. if the A/B Version is A it will render the template `index_A`.
+determine the template name. i.e. if the A/B Version is A it will render the template `index_A`.

 ### The Pattern

-Now you need to make 2 copies of your index view template, and name it `index_A` for the A/B Test version A, and
+Now you need to make 2 copies of your `index` view template, and name it `index_A` for the A/B Test version A, and
 `index_B` for B.

 Make sure you set up different tracking for each version and you are good to go.
-Your controller index action is ready to be A/B Tested.
+Your controller's `index` action is ready to be A/B Tested.

 ## QA and Test support

-For testing and QA purposes the A/B Test version can also be selected by appending `?ab_test=A` to the url of the page,
+For testing and QA purposes the A/B Test version can be selected by appending `?ab_test=A` to the url of the page,
 that will make sure the version A is selected.

 ## More complex usage